Dying Light: Marketing and release

-Dying Light was first announced in May 2013.
+Dying Light was announced in May 2013.
 The game was originally planned for release in 2014, but it was later delayed until February 2015 due to a "desire to innovate", and to improve the parkour elements of the game.
-The game's release date was later pushed forward to January 2015 for personal computers, PlayStation 4 and Xbox One.
+The game's release date was later brought forward to 27 January 2015 for personal computers, PlayStation 4, and Xbox One.
 The PlayStation 3 and Xbox 360 versions of the game were cancelled, due to "thorough internal testing" that demonstrated these consoles could not handle the game properly.
 Techland originally aimed to deliver the game at 60 frames per second (FPS) on both PlayStation 4 and Xbox One.
-However, according to senior game producer Adrian Ciszewski, Dying Light's frame rate was locked at 30 FPS on consoles in order to be able to deliver native 1080p graphics, reduce input lag to minimum, and provide a smoother and more gameplay-tailored performance.
+However, according to senior game producer Adrian Ciszewski, Dying Light's frame rate was locked at 30 FPS on consoles to be able to deliver native 1080p graphics, reduce input lag to a minimum, and provide a smoother and more gameplay-tailored performance.
 Dying Light was the debut title for Techland's own Chrome Engine 6.

 On 17 January 2015, Techland announced that physical copies of Dying Light had been delayed due to a "longer lead time than digital".
 The delay affected the Middle East, Asia, Australia, and Europe.
 Techland announced that the game would still be available digitally on its scheduled release date.
 The physical copies of Dying Light for the affected regions were released on 27 February 2015.
 "Be the Zombie" mode, originally a pre-order bonus, was made free for everyone who purchased the game regardless of platform and territory.
 Pre-orders of the physical copies of the game also received the "Cuisine & Cargo" and the Ultimate Survivor Bundle downloadable content (DLC) packs for free.
 Players who pre-ordered the game received bonus rare weapons.
 Early adopters were awarded with more in-game weapons.
-On Steam, players could also pre-order four copies of the game for the cost of three.
+On Steam, players could pre-order four copies of the game for the cost of three.